Scott Jensen (703) 741-5834

 On behalf of the American Chemistry Council (ACC), Timothy J. Scott""Dow's chief security officer and corporate director of emergency services and security""testified today before the Senate Committee on Homeland Security and Governmental Affairs.
 His testimony was given at the oversight hearing, "Chemical Security: Assessing Progress and Charting a Path Forward."

 ACC issued the following statement regarding Mr. Scott's testimony:

-For ACC members, the strong regulatory approach taken by CFATS—one that sets a high bar through performance-based standards and then holds facilities accountable—is not only appropriate but necessary.
+, the strong regulatory approach taken by CFATS""one that sets a high bar through performance-based standards and then holds facilities accountable""is not only appropriate but necessary.
 The program is both comprehensive and demanding, but flexible enough to accommodate the unique needs and capabilities of individual sites.

 Since CFATS became effective in June 2007, the Department of Homeland Security has reviewed nearly 38,000 Top-Screen submissions and has notified more than 7,000 facilities of their high-risk designations and preliminary tiers.
 As a result, the number of high risk chemical facilities has been reduced by nearly 1000 facilities.
 According to DHS, this reduction has been due largely to the voluntary material modifications that have lowered or even eliminated the use and storage of hazardous chemicals onsite, thus lowering their risk profile and increasing the safety to our communities.
 This clearly demonstrates that CFATS is working and should be fully supported.